sshyran/wire-server-deploy-networkless/README.md

 ### Preparing to install Kubernetes:

+#### SSH with keys
 (from https://linoxide.com/how-tos/ssh-login-with-public-key/)
+If you want a bit higher security, you can copy SSH keys between your admin node, and your ansible/kubernetes nodes.

-* on 'admin', create an SSH key.
+* On 'admin', create an SSH key.
 ```
 ssh-keygen -t rsa
 ```

-* Install it on each of the kubenodes, so that you can SSH into them without a password:
+* Install your SSH key on each of the kubenodes, so that you can SSH into them without a password:
 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub $ANSIBLE_LOGIN_USERNAME@$IP
 ```
 Replace `$ANSIBLE_LOGIN_USERNAME` with the username of the account you set up when you installed the machine.

-Ansible needs permission to become the root user, so that it can perform administratine tasks.
+#### sudo without password
+Ansible can be configured to use a password for switching from the $ANSIBLE_LOGIN_USERNAME to the root user.
+This involves having the password lying about, so has security problems.
+If you want ansible to not be prompted for any administrative command (a different security problem!):

 * As root on each of the nodes, add the following line at the end of the /etc/sudoers file:
 ```
 <ANSIBLE_LOGIN_USERNAME>     ALL=(ALL) NOPASSWD:ALL
 ```
 Replace `<ANSIBLE_LOGIN_USERNAME>` with the username of the account you set up when you installed the machine.

+#### Fix IPs.
-It is important that the IPs of machines do not change.
+It is important to ansible that the IPs of machines do not change.

+to accomplish this, there are several methods:

+##### Static Assignment via MAC

+You can configure your DHCP server with additional 'host' sections, matching against the MAC address, one for each host.
+Pros:
+simple, well documented.
+Cons:
+Does not work in our KVM environment, where a reboot can change your MAC address.

+##### Static Assignment via client-identifier

+You can configure your DHCP server with additional 'host' sections, matching against a client given identifier, one for each host.
+Cons:
+many DHCP client softwares (ubuntu 18 + netplan) cannot support changing the client ID to a known value. instead, they submit a GUID, based on the mac address.
+Does not work with ubuntu 18 + netplan in our KVM environment, where a reboot can change your Mac address.

-* Get the IPs of all nodes.
+* on the Proxybox:, get the IPs of all nodes:
 ```
 cat /var/log/syslog | grep DHCPACK | grep -v ubuntu | grep \) | sed "s/.*DHCPACK on //" | sed "s/to .*[(]//" | sed "s/[)] via.*//" | sort -u
 ```

-* set the IPs of the nodes in /etc/dhcp/dhcpd.conf, so that ansible doesn't break:
+* On the proxybox, set the IPs of the nodes in /etc/dhcp/dhcpd.conf, so that ansible doesn't break:
 ```
 sudo bash -c 'cat /var/log/syslog | grep DHCPACK | grep -v ubuntu | grep \) | sed "s/.*DHCPACK on //" | sed "s/to .*[(]//" | sed "s/[)] via.*//" | sort -u | sed "s/\(.*\) \(.*\)/host \2\n\toption dhcp-client-identifier \"\2\"\n\tfixed-address \1\n}\n\n/" >> /etc/dhcp/dhcpd.conf'
 ```